NGSEP/NGSEPcore/README.txt

 For tilling experiments, this module takes variants from pools and a pools descriptor and calls individual variants.
-It receives a list of VCF files generated by the SingleSampleVariantsDetector command and a pools configuration file and generates a VCF file with individual genotyping based on the variants identified within the pools.
+It receives a list of VCF files generated either by the SingleSampleVariantsDetector or the MultisampleVariantsDetector commands and a pools configuration file and generates a VCF file with individual genotyping based on the variants identified within the pools.

 USAGE: